 New Construction vs Replacement Windows

-There is always quite a bit of confusion over new construction vs replacement windows.
+Let's explore the difference between new construction vs replacement windows.
 In terms of the windows themselves, there is very little difference between the two.
-In terms of installation, there is quite a bit of difference.
-We will break down both parts of this equation and give you prices for each.
+In terms of the actual installation, there is QUITE a bit of difference.
+We will break down both parts of this equation and let you know what you can expect to pay for each of these installation techniques.

 New Construction vs Replacement Windows

-As far as the actual window itself, the only real difference is that with new construction windows there is a nailing fin or nailing flange attached.
-This fits around the top and sides of the perimeter and allows the window to be securely installed to the wall or rough opening in the home.
+As far as the actual windows themselves, the only real difference between new construction vs replacement windows is that with new construction, there is a nailing fin or nailing flange attached.
+This fits around the top and sides of the frame and allows the window to be securely installed to the rough opening (wood frame).
 This nailing fin costs money, but it is nominal.

-Inserts or pocket replacements are not sold with the nailing flange because they are placed inside the opening and therefore don't require the nailing fin.
-Most manufacturers sell replacement windows with an optional "new construction" configuration.
+Replacement windows (also called insert or pocket windows) are not sold with the nailing flange because they are placed directly inside the existing opening of the old window (therefore they don't require the nailing fin).
+Some manufacturers sell replacement windows with an optional "new construction" configuration.

 Housewrap or flashing is used to provide a moisutre barrier and a bottom sill pan should be used to create a way for the water to escape away from the house if it should get into the opening many years down the road.
 Any exterior and interior trim work also needs to be done to make the window look attractive.